dougblack/dougblack.io/markdown/a-good-vimrc.md

 [The Silver Searcher][silver searcher] is a *fantastic* command line tool to search source code in a project.
 It's wicked fast.
-Thankfully there is a wonderful Vimplugin [ag.vim][ag] which lets you use `ag` without leaving Vim *and* pulls the results into a quickfix window for easily jumping to the matches.
+Thankfully there is a wonderful Vim plugin [ag.vim][ag] which lets you use `ag` without leaving Vim *and* pulls the results into a quickfix window for easily jumping to the matches.
 Here I've mapped it to `,a`.

 ## CtrlP

-CtrlP is my life in Vim.
+[ctrlp.vim][ctrlp] is my life in Vim.
 If you've never used a fuzzy file searcher this will open your eyes.
-If you're currently using CommandT, you're on the right track, but CtrlP is the spiritual successor.
+If you're currently using [commandt.vim][commandt], you're on the right track, but CtrlP is the spiritual successor.
 It's significantly faster and more configurable than CommandT.
 Anyways here are my settings for CtrlP.

     :::vim script
     let g:ctrlp_match_window = 'bottom,order:ttb'